This article was reviewed by Rachel Gargano MS, RD, CSSD, CBS.

 Need help getting started with breastfeeding?
 Does your baby’s latch hurt and need adjusting?
 Wondering if your breastmilk supply is low?
 And how in the world do you operate that breast pump most efficiently?
 A breastfeeding nutritionist will help you overcome all your breastfeeding challenges as well as provide support in knowing what to eat–and what to avoid–while nursing your little one.

-Pro Tip: The best nutritionist dietitian to work with you for breastfeeding support with will also be a Certified Breastfeeding Specialist (CBS), Certified Lactation Counselor (CLC), or an International Board Certified Lactation Consultant (IBCLC).12
+Pro Tip: The best nutritionist dietitian to work with you for breastfeeding support will also be a Certified Breastfeeding Specialist (CBS), Certified Lactation Counselor (CLC), or an International Board Certified Lactation Consultant (IBCLC).

 Nutrition Therapy for other Health Conditions